StudyFrenchSpanish

 3. JMI (Faculty of Humanities and Languages)

-From the academic year 2017-2018, the faculty of humanity offers a One-year Certificate and a One-year Diploma course in the Korean Language.
+From 2017-2018, the Faculty of Humanities offers a One-year Certificate and a One-year Diploma course in the Korean Language.

-Jamia Millia Islamia has signed MoU with the Korea foundation supported by the Embassy of the Republic of Korea to teach certificate and elective Korean Language courses in JMI.
+Jamia Millia Islamia has signed an MoU with the Korea Foundation, supported by the Embassy of the Republic of Korea, to teach certificate and elective Korean Language courses in JMI.

 Korean Language Courses

-The total number of seats is 40 for a year-long certificate course and 30 for the Diploma.
+There are 40 total seats for a year-long certificate course and 30 for the diploma.
 The fee for each program is Rs 7,200.

-From the academic session 2019-20, the department began offering a BA in Korean.
+In the 2019-20 academic session, the department began offering a BA in Korean.
+It has also started conducting an MA in Korean.

-The admission to all Korean programs based on merit determined by an entrance test conducted by JMI, followed by an interview if required.
+Admission to all Korean programs is based on merit determined by an entrance test conducted by JMI, followed by an interview if required.

 Address: Faculty of H&L, JMI, New Delhi.